 The property will typically describe Actors receiving custody of an object when it is handed over from another Actor's care.
-On occasion, physical custody may be received involuntarily or illegally - representatives of The National Gallery (E40) received custody through.
-The delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10)
+On occasion, physical custody may be received involuntarily or illegally -

 In reality, custody is either transferred to someone or from someone, or both.